codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-moved.md

 # Mouse Move Events

-In the previous chapter, you learned how to respond to a mouse click by using events.
+In the previous chapter, you learned how to respond to a mouse click.
 But what if you want to respond to a user moving a mouse?
 What if the user holds the mouse button down?
 What if they drag the mouse?
-Surely, there must be a way to handle these other types of events!
+How would we handle these things?
+Surely, there must be a way!
 Well, good news!
 There is!

-## More Mouse Methods
+### More Mouse Methods

-The `mouseClickMethod` is just one of many different mouse methods available.
-Several more are given below:
+The `mouseClickMethod` is just one of many different methods available for handling mouse input.
+More are listed below:

 | Mouse Method | Responds To|
 | -- | -- |